Niel Brandt

 William Nielsen Brandt (born June 10, 1970; also known as Niel Brandt) is the Verne M. Willaman Professor of Astronomy & Astrophysics and a professor of physics at the Pennsylvania State University.
-He is best known for his work on active galaxies, cosmological X-ray surveys, starburst galaxies, normal galaxies, and X-ray binaries.
+He has worked on active galaxies, cosmological X-ray surveys, starburst galaxies, normal galaxies and X-ray binaries.

 Education

-Brandt was born in Durham, North Carolina, but mostly grew up in Janesville, Wisconsin.
+Brandt was born in Durham, North Carolina, but grew up in Janesville, Wisconsin.
 He attended Milton High School in Milton, Wisconsin, and Phillips Exeter Academy in Exeter, New Hampshire.
-His undergraduate studies were done at the California Institute of Technology (B.S.
-1992), where he lived in Blacker Hovse (sharing a room with Ian Agol) and was awarded the George Green Prize for Creative Scholarship.
-His graduate studies were done at the Institute of Astronomy, Cambridge with Andrew Fabian.
+His undergraduate studies were at the California Institute of Technology (B.S.
+1992), where he was awarded the George Green Prize for Creative Scholarship.
+His graduate studies were done at the Institute of Astronomy, Cambridge with Andrew Fabian, earning his PhD in 1996.

 Career

 From 1996 to 1997 Brandt held a postdoctoral fellowship at the Center for Astrophysics | Harvard & Smithsonian where he worked with colleagues including Martin Elvis and Belinda Wilkes.
 In 1997, he took up an assistant professor appointment at the Pennsylvania State University.
 He was promoted to associate professor in 2001, full professor in 2003, Distinguished Professor in 2010, and Verne M. Willaman Professor in 2014.